edubu2/ThinkStats2/ew-notes/book_notes.md

         return math.sqrt(mse)
     ```

-* RMSE is equal to the standard deviation of the residuals
+* RMSE is equal to the standard deviation of the y values if there are no independent/explanatory variables to base your guesses off of

 ## Power